Varithena: Varicose Vein Removal in Houston

 What makes this solution is special is that unlike the foam solutions that are currently used, in which the foam is created in the surgeon’s office, Varithena is pre-foamed and ready for use.
 It’s theorized to be more effective than other foams, because the manufacturing process makes more consistent foam, which allows for better contact with the vein wall.
 Although its approval is brand new, knowledgeable vein surgeons have been waiting for its approval for about 10 years.
 Studies were performed in the United States were presented and the FDA determined it to be a safe, effective, and minimally invasive way to eliminate varicose veins.

-How does Varithena work for a Varicose Vein Procedure in Houston?
+How does Varithena Procedure work for Varicose Veins?

 Is Varithena safe?